-Deleting Coverage: If you have a QSC that causes your dependent to no longer be eligible for JPMorgan Chase Medical, Dental and Vision Plans, coverage for the dependent will be canceled effective the date you contact the accessHR Contact Center.
+Deleting Coverage: If you have a QSC that causes your dependent to no longer be eligible for JPMorgan Chase Medical, Dental and Vision Plans, you should remove coverage for that dependent by submitting the change in the Benefits Web Center or call HR Answers within 31 days following the effective date of the change.
+If you fail to submit this change timely you may call HR Answers to report the change and coverage for the dependent will be canceled effective the date you call HR Answers.